BYLAWS OF THE WASHTENAW COUNTY BAR ASSOCIATION, INC.

 SECTION V: MEETINGS

 5.2 Special Meetings.
-Special meetings of the membership may be called by the President and shall be called by the Secretary upon a request in writing by any three members of the Board of Directors or by any ten active members.
-Special meetings of the Board of Directors may be called by the President and shall be called by the Secretary on request in writing by any two members of the Board of Directors.
+Special meetings of the membership may be called by the President and shall be called by the Secretary upon a request in writing or via electronic communication by any three members of the Board of Directors or by any ten active members.
+Special meetings of the Board of Directors may be called by the President and shall be called by the Secretary on request in writing or via electronic communication by any two members of the Board of Directors.

 5.3 Notice of Meetings.

+a.
 Notice of Membership Meetings.
-The Secretary, or the President in his or her absence, shall give notice of all membership meetings by giving at least a three-day notice by either mail, telephone or by publishing in the official publication of the Association, or by other written notice, stating the time and place of the regular meetings; provided, however, that if a special membership meeting is called, a written five-day notice shall be mailed to each member setting forth the time, place and object of said meeting; provided further, only those items set forth in the notice shall be acted upon at special meetings.
+The Secretary, or the President in his or her absence, shall give notice of all membership meetings by giving at least a three-day notice by either mail, telephone, publication in the official publication of the Association, via electronic communication, or by other written notice, stating the time and place of the regular meetings; provided, however, that if a special membership meeting is called, a written five-day notice shall be mailed or sent via electronic communication to each member setting forth the time, place and object of said meeting; provided further, only those items set forth in the notice shall be acted upon at special meetings.

+b.
 Notice of Meetings of Board of Directors.
-Notice of the regular meetings of the Board of Directors shall be published in the first issue for the fiscal year of the official publication of the Association, setting the dates and places for all such meetings for the balance of the fiscal year.
+Notice of the regular meetings of the Board of Directors shall be published in the first issue for the fiscal year of the official publication of the Association, sent via direct mail or via electronic communication, setting the dates and places for all such meetings for the balance of the fiscal year.
 Notice of any change in said schedule shall be published in a similar manner.
 Notice of special meetings of the Board of Directors shall be given by the President and/or Secretary at least 24 hours in advance of such meetings in writing or by personal contact to all members of the Board setting forth the time, place and all matters to be acted upon, and only those items included in such notice shall be acted upon at the special meeting.

 5.4 Quorums.
 At all membership meetings, a quorum shall consist of 10 percent of the voting membership.
 At all meetings of the Board of Directors, 50 percent of the Board shall constitute a quorum.